mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_02_Security Center.md

 3. In the **Data Collection** tab, set **Auto provisioning** to **On**.
 4. Exit the blade **without** saving.

-    **Note**: Ensure you do not click save otherwise the following exercises will function as expected.
+    **Note**: Ensure you do not click save otherwise the following exercises will not function as expected.

      ![Screenshot](../Media/Module-4/9818a400-e8c9-46cd-8c83-df666f4a31c1.png)